Founders Brewing Company: Taprooms

-Founders operates taprooms in Grand Rapids and Detroit.
-The original taproom in Grand Rapids is adjacent to the brewing operations, and in addition to its retail brews, offers beers that are only available on tap.
-The 14,000-square-foot Detroit taproom opened in 2017.
-It primarily serves beers made in Grand Rapids, but also has a four-barrel brewing facility that can produce about eight kegs a week, allowing it to serve other beers as well.
+Founders operates a taproom in Grand Rapids.
+The original taproom is adjacent to the brewing operations, and in addition to its retail brews, offers beers that are only available on tap.
+A 14,000-square-foot Detroit taproom opened in 2017.
+It primarily served beers made in Grand Rapids, but also had a four-barrel brewing facility that could produce about eight kegs a week, allowing it to serve other beers as well.
+The Detroit taproom closed May 1, 2023.